How to Use INA219 Current Sensor for Real-Time Power Monitoring on ESP32

 - Wiring the INA219 to the ESP32

-- Search for INA219 and install the Adafruit INA219 library.
+- Search for Adafruit INA219 and install it.
+It'll pull in the Adafruit BusIO dependency automatically.

 - Writing the Code